Strevia/IT266-Midterm/README.md

 Attacks:
 - The rocket launcher is now a fire flower, bouncing along the ground and getting stuck in walls.
+- The grenade launcher throws hammers, which explode immediately on touching the ground.

 Monsters:
 - The grunt functions as a goomba.
 It moves around randomly, and jumping on it kills it.